On tour in Europe, Xi Jinping heads to friendly territory in the East

 That shows the European Union and the United States that “they are not the only game in town,” Karaskova said.

-China, he added, “understands this dynamic” and Xi will use it to try to reverse the continuing bitterness of opinion about China in Europe, both among ordinary citizens and in institutions such as the European Commission, the executive arm of the European Union.
+China, he added, “understands this dynamic” and Xi will use it to try to reverse the continuing bitterness of opinion regarding China in Europe, both among ordinary citizens and in institutions such as the European Commission, the executive arm of the European Union.

 A survey last year in Central and Eastern European countries by Globsec, a research group in Slovakia, found that “negative perceptions of Beijing have skyrocketed,” particularly in the Baltic states and the Czech Republic.